jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 # Assuming you are using VirtualBox 7.x and you have inserted
 # the VirtualBox Guest editons iso (under Devices)
 su - root
-apt-get update
+apt update
-apt-get install build-essential dkms linux-headers-$(uname -r) cd /media/cdrom0
+apt install build-essential dkms linux-headers-$(uname -r) cd /media/cdrom0
 ./VBoxLinuxAdditions.run
 reboot